Geogoun/vascular-gnn-classifier/README.md

 In real microvascular imaging, you observe blood flow in a small fraction of vessels.
 Can you infer the disease state of the whole network from these sparse, noisy measurements?

-We generate synthetic pathology data using a first-principles Hagen–Poiseuille flow solver on real vascular graph topologies, then train classifiers to distinguish three conditions:
+We generate synthetic pathology data based on experimental data sets using a first-principles Hagen–Poiseuille flow solver on real vascular graph topologies, then train classifiers to distinguish three conditions:

 | Class | Mechanism | Flow signature |
 |---|---|---|